What Does Sensory Overload Feel Like for a Highly Sensitive Person? By Julie Bjelland, LMFT

 *If you found this article helpful or interesting, and would like to see more like this, please click "like" below and share with other HSP groups, as well as your friends and family to help spread more awareness of our trait.

-~Julie Bjelland is a licensed psychotherapist and author of several books, including Brain Training for the Highly Sensitive Person: Techniques to Reduce Anxiety and Overwhelming Emotions.
+~Julie Bjelland is a licensed psychotherapist and author of several books, including Brain Training for the Highly Sensitive Person: Techniques to Reduce Anxiety and Overwhelming Emotions and The Empowered Highly Sensitive Person: How to Harness Sensitivity into Strength in a Chaotic World.
 Julie developed and teaches an innovative online global HSP brain-training course, serves on the advisory council of the Global Cooperative for Sensitive Leaders, is a consultant to other therapists, teaches workshops, and coaches HSPs globally.
 Her passion and expertise is in neuroscience and determining how to successfully train the brain so people can live their best lives and thrive.
-Her most recent book has received outstanding reviews from world-renowned psychologists Tara Brach, PhD, Rick Hanson, PhD, and Ted Zeff, PhD.
-She has also published two companion journals for her brain training program as well as several beautiful keepsake journals.
 Julie specializes in working with anxiety and the highly sensitive person (HSP), couple's communication, self-esteem, and the LGBTQQ community.
-In addition to her work in psychology, she is a former Guide Dogs for the Blind trainer and author of the book Imagine Life With A Well-Behaved Dog.

 Learn more about Julie’s HSP brain-training techniques in her online global course and books: www.juliebjelland.com